WORK ZONE FATALITIES ON THE RISE WITH MAJORITY BEING MOTORISTS

 “We always urge drivers to exercise great caution and obey traffic laws, especially in work zones,” said TxDOT Executive Director James Bass.
 “Doing so helps ensure everyone – motorists and work crews – gets home safely to their loved ones.”

 As the state’s population continues to boom, the price of progress can mean more than 2,500 active TxDOT work zones at any given time.
-In 2017, there were 27,148 work zone crashes in Texas, an increase of 5 percent over 2016.
+In 2017, there were 33 work zone crashes in Lufkin, resulting in no fatalities and one serious injury.
 The leading causes of statewide work zone crashes – speeding and driver inattention – are entirely preventable.
 Fines in work zones double when workers are present and can cost up to $2,000.